tarwn/lessthandot-hugo/blogs/content/posts/2011-05-02-sql-server-dba-tip-4.md

   <a href="/media/blogs/DataMgmt/-45.png?mtime=1303501614"><img src="/wp-content/uploads/blogs/DataMgmt/-45.png?mtime=1303501614" alt="" width="476" height="256" /></a>
 </div>

 The physical setup above, with fully licensed models, also allows for workloads to be distributed <span style="text-decoration: line-through;">set</span> across the environment.
-This can prevent unwanted waits on the business’s primary database server(s).
+This can prevent unwanted waits on the business's primary database server(s).
 Use time and internal features such as mirroring and database snapshots to move data between the servers.
 This movement allows for optimal performance for the customer facing requests.

 **Resources**